3 new restaurants setting up across Charleston area; new ice cream, coffee shops on way

 Mount Pleasant residents will soon have a new frozen dessert spot.

-Fox & Bear Creamery plans to open Friday at 619 Johnnie Dodds Blvd. in The Plaza at East Cooper Shopping Center, where discount grocer Aldi can be found.
+Fox & Bear Creamery plans to open Friday at 619 Johnnie Dodds Blvd. in The Plaza at East Cooper Shopping Center.

 The ice cream parlor, which takes its name from constellations, will use liquid nitrogen at -321 degrees F to flash freeze its made-to-order servings, according to its website.
 The shop also will serve as a mini-arcade, offering games from foosball to billiards.